Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 9. Kaiba Saves Yugi in Their Tag-Team Duel

 Admittedly, this evidence revolves around a different duel, but it still paints a portrait of Kaiba's dueling mastery.
-After their fights is impeded, Kaiba and Yugi cooperate against the film's antagonist, Dark Aigami, in a match called a "Dimension Duel" that operates under very different rules.
+After their fight is impeded, Kaiba and Yugi cooperate against the film's antagonist, Dark Aigami, in a match called a "Dimension Duel" that operates under different rules.

 10. Kaiba Believed in the Pharoah's Return

 TDOD initially portrays Kaiba as a fanatic who can't get over the Pharoah's departure.
 The film misleads us into thinking its moral message stems from Yugi: sometimes you have to let go of your past and move on, just as Yugi accepted that Atem is gone.